Verifying Integer Programming Results: Branch-and-cut certificates

 \end{example}

-In practice, the list of assumptions associated with each derived constraint needs not be pre-specified as it can be deduced on the fly by a checker.
+In practice, the list of assumptions associated with each derived constraint needs not be specified explicitly in the certificate, but can be deduced on the fly by a checker.
 For example, when processing \(C4\), we see that it uses \(A1\) and \(A3\), both of which are assumptions.
 Hence, we associate \(C4\) with the list of assumptions \(A1,A3\).

-As any linear inequality can be introduced as an assumption, branching can in fact be on general disjunctions.
+As any linear inequality can be introduced as an assumption, branching can be performed on general disjunctions.

-We now show conceptually how our proposed certificate format accommodates split cuts for \((MIP)\).
-The discussion that follows focuses on split cuts at the root node but the ideas readily extend to split cuts at other nodes.